lujima96/beef-statistics/README.md

 # USDA Beef Data Scraper — Microservice

 Scrapes USDA MyMarketNews for daily beef market reports and the EIA API for weekly diesel prices.
-Parses every report to structured JSON and stores the files locally.
+Each report is parsed into structured JSON and stored locally on disk.
-Exposes a lightweight REST API so any downstream application can trigger runs and pull data — no database required on this end.
+A lightweight REST API lets any downstream application trigger runs and pull data.
+No database required — the consumer decides how to store it.

+---

+## How it works

+1. **Link updater** — checks USDA MyMarketNews for any report URLs not yet in the local link lists
+2. **Fetcher** — downloads raw report text/PDFs for any dates not already on disk
+3. **Parser** — converts raw files to structured JSON for any dates not already parsed
+4. **Diesel** — appends new weekly EIA diesel prices to a local CSV from the last known date forward

+Every run is incremental.
+Already-downloaded files are never re-fetched.
+Already-parsed files are never re-processed.

 ---